How to Install Exaile on Fedora 44

 Fix Flatpak “Deploy not allowed for user” errors

-If the Flatpak install fails before Exaile is deployed, the usual cause on Fedora Workstation is a system-scoped Flathub remote paired with a plain user-scope install command.
+If the Flatpak install fails before Exaile is deployed, the usual cause on Fedora Workstation is a system-scoped Flathub remote paired with an unprivileged install command.

 Warning: Flatpak system operation Deploy not allowed for user